ionic-team/enterprise-couchbase-lite/website/docs/tutorials/hotel-search.md

 Learn how to build an Angular app with Capacitor that allows users to search and bookmark hotels using data loaded from a Couchbase Lite database.
 The complete reference app is [available here](https://github.com/ionic-team/demo-couchbaselite-hotels).

+> Not an Angular developer?
+Couchbase Lite concepts and syntax are applicable to all web frameworks.

 By completing this tutorial, you'll create an app that:
 * Loads and stores data, including bookmarked hotels, in a Couchbase Lite database.
 * Uses UI components from Ionic: search bar, bookmarks, icons, list items, and more.